-DIGEST: This bill requires health plans, and insurers, submit provider claims payment information and prior authorization decision information to the Department of Managed Health Care and the Department of Insurance, and those departments to publish the information.
+DIGEST: This bill requires health plans, and insurers, to submit provider claims payment information to the Department of Managed Health Care (DMHC) and the California Department of Insurance (CDI), and those departments to publish the information in a manner that protects personal information.
+Requires plans and insurers to post information about prior authorization decisions on their websites.